FMCalisto/ttt-java-rmi-noughts-crosses-game/answers.md

 *Client classes:*

-* `TTTClient.java` implementing game logic, with calls to the remote object methods registered in the directory names, accessed via proxy (`TTTService`);
+* `Game.java` implementing game logic, with calls to the remote object methods registered in the directory names, accessed via proxy (`TTTService`);

 *Server classes:*